justicebangura/Project-1/README.md

 **Question:** Why was there a decline in net change in cash?

-The net change in cash plot clearly illustrates a negative trend.
+The net change in the cash plot clearly illustrates a negative trend.
 This decline suggests a reduction in cash and cash equivalents, indicating that these banks have been spending more than they have been receiving. not excluding the impacts of the COVID-19 pandemic, Potential factors contributing to this decline could also include substantial investments, debt repayment, decreased earnings, or the impact of inflation.

 ![Net Change In Cash](Figures/net_change_in_cash.png)

-**Question:** What where the reasons for the decline in free cash flow for JPM,BAC and WFC?
+**Question:** What were the reasons for the decline in free cash flow for JPM, BAC, and WFC?

 When examining the free cash flow graph, a notable decline is observed for three major banks: JPM, BAC, and WFC, during the pandemic period spanning from 2019 to 2021.
 Particularly, JPM experienced a significant drop, reaching as low as -1.760.
 It is worth considering that this decline may be linked to the Federal Reserve raising key interest rates in 2021.
 However, the subsequent years, from 2021 to 2023, have shown a remarkable recovery for JPM, surpassing both BAC and WFC.
 Regardless of these fluctuations, all three banks demonstrated positive growth after the pandemic, from 2021 to 2023, with values exceeding zero, except for BAC, which remained slightly below.